peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 - $\alpha_3 = b_0\tilde{\omega}$ is solar to diffuse backscattering,
 - $\alpha_4 = (1 - b_0)\tilde{\omega}$ is solar to diffuse forward scattering.

-This system of equations simplifies in both shortwave and longwave parts of the spectrum: in shortwave $B = 0$, in longwave $S = 0$.
+This system of equations simplifies in both the shortwave and longwave spectrum: in shortwave $B = 0$, in longwave $S = 0$.

 ### Integral Form of the Radiative Transfer Equation